Renal Cell Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 General Information About Renal Cell Cancer

-Renal cell cancer is a disease in which malignant (cancer) cells form in tubules of the kidney.
+Renal cell cancer is a type of cancer that forms in tubules of the kidney.

-Renal cell cancer (also called kidney cancer or renal cell adenocarcinoma) is a disease in which malignant (cancer) cells are found in the lining of tubules (very small tubes) in the kidney.
-There are 2 kidneys, one on each side of the backbone, above the waist.
+Renal cell cancer (also called renal cell adenocarcinoma) is a disease in which cancer cells are found in the lining of tubules (very small tubes) in the kidney.
+It is the most common type of kidney cancer in adults.
+There are two kidneys, one on each side of the backbone, above the waist.
 Tiny tubules in the kidneys filter and clean the blood.
 They take out waste products and make urine.
 The urine passes from each kidney through a long tube called a ureter into the bladder.
 The bladder holds the urine until it passes through the urethra and leaves the body.

 Anatomy of the male urinary system (left panel) and female urinary system (right panel) showing the kidneys, ureters, bladder, and urethra.
 The inside of the left kidney shows the renal pelvis.
 An inset shows the renal tubules and urine.
 Also shown are the prostate and penis (left panel) and the uterus (right panel).
 Urine is made in the renal tubules and collects in the renal pelvis of each kidney.
 The urine flows from the kidneys through the ureters to the bladder.
 The urine is stored in the bladder until it leaves the body through the urethra.